Find a Lender-Approved Local Conveyancer in Launceston

 Residential Landlord and Tenant Conveyancing solicitors in Launceston

-The list below is a small selection of solicitors in Launceston with expertise in landlord and tenant law and on the regulations governing different types of tenancies.
-This should include advice on Court proceedings for possession
+The firms listed below are a non-comprehensive list of solicitors in Launceston with expertise in landlord and tenant law and on the regulations governing different types of tenancies.
+This should include advice on Leasehold Valuation Tribunal proceedings

 • Kyldenna Limited, 15-19 Westgate Street, Launceston, Cornwall, PL15 7AB